top of page

 • have choice and control.

-We offer Easy Read services at an affordable price.
+We offer Easy Read document translations at an affordable price.
 Our mission is for every organisation to share information that is accessible for people with reading support needs.
 By removing cost-related barriers, more Easy Read can be created, allowing more people to exercise their right to information access.

 The UNCRPD states that people with communication disability have the right to receive written information in alternative formats without delay.
 That’s why we deliver codesigned Easy Read books within 5 business days, helping organisations reach more readers in a timely manner.